MSMAXPRO/MSMAXPRO-Development-project-TooLS/README.md

 <p>
 Licensed under the <b>MIT License</b>.<br>
-Free to use, modify, and distribute with attribution.
+Free to use, modify, and distribute with proper attribution.
 </p>

 <hr>